sebaszb/btc_pong/README.md

 **Technical details**
 - As of today the game is written in Python, but this can be changed if needed
 - I think BTCPay Server could be used to manage the payment.

+**Next steps**
+- Improve game: Make it smoother and funny
+- Build the web page ()
+- Get the game running on the web page and accessible to any one
+- Allow for 2 people to play against each other online
+- Add payment capabilities: receive payments from the payers and pay to the winner.
+Via Lighting.